Fhynn/Fhynn/README.md

 - 🤝 Open to **collaboration** and **mentorship opportunities**
 - 🎯 Goal: Contributing to **open source** and building **impactful projects**
 - 📫 Reach me at **[230401150@student.umri.ac.id](mailto:230401150@student.umri.ac.id)**
-- ⚡ **Fun fact**: I love Billie elis and built a website to find your oshi! 🎭
+- ⚡ **Fun fact**: I love Billie Eilish and built a website to find your oshi! 🎭

 ---